 New Hyde Park Personal Injury Lawyer Near Me 516-358-6900

-The Benefits of Working with a Lawyer from Our Firm
+The Benefits of Working with a Lawyer on Your Personal Injury Case

 If you are recovering from an accident with injuries, you may be looking to spend more time on your recovery than building a personal injury claim.
-At the Law Offices of Cohen & Jaffe, LLP, we can become an invaluable asset to your claim by completely handling your legal battle.
+At the Law Office of Cohen & Jaffe, LLP, we can handle your legal battle from start to finish.

-Some ways that our firm can assist you during your personal injury claim includes:
+Some ways that our firm can assist you include:

 - Protecting your rights

 - Hearing your firsthand account of the accident and injuries during a free consultation